ketupia/ecspanse_state_machine/README.md

 ### Starting your state machine

 The default behavior is to automatically start a state machine.
-If you don't want that behavior, then you can 'set auto_start to false' and call 'EcspanseStateMachine.start' when you're ready.
+If you don't want that behavior, then you can 'set auto_start to false' and call `EcspanseStateMachine.start` when you're ready.

 Auto start is the third parameter to EcspanseStateMachine.state_machine().